shunt16/snap-s3-olci-rut/README.md

 ## How to install and run the processor as SNAP plugin

+First ensure Python 3 is installed with the snappy and numpy modules.

 Start SNAP (Desktop UI) and find the plugin manager in the main menu at
 > **Tools / Plugins**